Federal Government College, Jos

 Federal Government College, Jos (FGC Jos) is a Federal Government owned secondary school, run by the Federal Ministry of Education, Nigeria.
-It is a Unity School that prepares young boys and girls for the future.
-FGC Jos is located Along Market road, Jos in Jos the capital city of Plateau State in the northeastern region of Nigeria, West Africa.
+It is a unity school that prepares young boys and girls for the future.
+FGC Jos is located Along Zaria road, Jos in Jos the capital city of Plateau State in the north-central region of Nigeria, West Africa.